nla-group/classix/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/nla-group/classix/HEAD)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6207093.svg)](https://doi.org/10.5281/zenodo.6207093)

+## ✨ Features

-✨ CLASSIX is a fast and explainable clustering algorithm based on sorting.
+CLASSIX is a fast and explainable clustering algorithm based on sorting.
 Here are a few highlights:

 - Ability to cluster low and high-dimensional data of arbitrary shape efficiently.
 - Ability to detect and deal with outliers in the data.